-Edge, cloud, or both?
-Bookmark has been added
+Edge, cloud, or both? has been saved

 Edge, cloud, or both?

 Part of the Architecting the Cloud podcast series

 The cloud has revolutionized IT and analytics, but it's not always the best choice when predictive analysis and action has to occur quickly and close to the event.
 In those cases, edge computing is sometimes the right way to go.
 However, companies may need both architectures long-term.